 Table of Contents

 In Egyptian mythology, Amun was the god of the sun and air.
-As a primordial deity, Amun rose to prominence during the Egyptian New Kingdom, when he transitioned into Ra, the creator god.
+As a primordial deity and king of all gods, Amun rose to prominence during the Egyptian New Kingdom, when he transitioned into Amun-Ra, the creator god.

 Let’s take a closer look at Amun and his various roles in Egyptian culture and mythology.